aresowj/ExerciseCodes/README.md

 # ExerciseCodes
 A space for holding various of exercise codes or interview questions written in multiple languages.

-All codes written by Ares Ou (aresowj).
+All codes written by Weijie Ou.

-Please feel free to contact me at 2023@aresou.net
+Please feel free to contact me at contact@ouwww.com

 Now contains exercises / example code from these books: